 - Your spouse is under the age of 65 years.

 - If your spouse is in between 65 and 69 years of age then spouse should meet work test criteria.

-- You need to be married or in a de facto relationship with same or opposite sex partner.
+- You need to be married or in a de facto relationship with a same or opposite-sex partner.